 It’s tablescape day for my dinner club group, and I love creating and sharing tablescapes with you!!
 That’s why I can’t wait to show you how to create a football tailgate party tablescape, or at least my twist on the theme.

-Since we’re in the beginning of football season, this would be a perfect for a game day party!
+Since the Super Bowl is right around the corner, this would be a perfect for a game day party!

 This post contains affiliate links, which means if you purchase something, I will make a small commission at no additional cost to you.
 Thank you for supporting my blog.
 You can read my full disclosure here.

-I have to admit I was a little concerned when we decided on a football theme this month.
+I have to admit I was a little concerned when we decided on a football theme.
 I had no ideas for what to do, but knew I didn’t want to spend a lot of money on a specific theme table.

 So, I started making a list of everything I already had that I could use.
 Like an old football that was in the garage, a silver urn that could look like a trophy, faux grass squares from my Easter decor, and a memorobilia football helmet that my husband had in his office.